 7. Scoring is as follows:

 One (1) point is assessed for each degree of temperature error, no matter which direction so if you are two degrees too high or two degrees too low, you get two points.
 Three (3) points are assigned for each precipitation category error.

 9. Results will be posted on the Oneonta State Forecasting Contest web page, www.oneonta.edu/academics/wxclub/LocalForecast/enter.html.
 Despite the awards shown (Gold medal, Silver medal, Bronze medal), no actual medals are awarded.
-Dr. Blechman will offer a personal award (lunch?) if you beat him.
+Dr. Blechman will offer a personal award (lunch in Oneonta at the restaurant of your choice) if you beat him.